conorr/clamshell/README.md

     c.start()
 ```

-Running the script starts a minimal command-line interface that exposes the methods we passed to the `Consoll` constuctor:
+Executing the script starts a minimal command-line interface that exposes the methods we passed to the `Consoll` constructor:

     $ python cat.py
     >> say_meow